Hodge-Tate decomposition for non-smooth spaces: Introduction

 In particular, the $\eh$-$\pe$ spectral sequence

-degenerates at the $E_2$ page. \end{theorem} In particular, when $X$ is smooth, the above decomposition degenerates into the following simpler form: \begin{corollary} Assume $X$ is quasi-compact, strongly liftable and is smooth over $K$.
+degenerates at the $E_2$-page. \end{theorem} In particular, when $X$ is smooth, the above decomposition degenerates into the following simpler form: \begin{corollary} Assume $X$ is quasi-compact, strongly liftable and is smooth over $K$.
 Then there exists a non-canonical quasi-isomorphism

-\end{corollary} In fact, the isomorphism is functorial among strong lifts of $X$; for the precise statement, we refer the reader to the Theorem \ref{deg}.
+\end{corollary} In fact, the isomorphism is functorial among strong lifts of $X$; for the precise statement, we refer the reader to Theorem \ref{deg}.

 When $X$ is smooth, we prove the theorem above by comparing the analytic cotangent complex of $X$ over $\Bdr$ with the derived direct image $R\nu_*\wh\calO_X$, which builds the bridge between the liftability and the degeneracy.
-For the non-smooth setting, we first generalize most of the previous results to smooth quasi-compact (truncated) simplicial rigid spaces, then we use the cohomological descent for the smooth \'eh-hypercover.
-The idea is to show that the isomorphisms given above for smooth rigid spaces are functorial enough to enhance to simplicial settings, by constructing those enhanced maps by hand.
-This is given in the Section \ref{sec7}.
+For the non-smooth setting, we first generalize most of the previous results to smooth quasi-compact (truncated) simplicial rigid spaces, then we use the cohomological descent for the smooth $\eh$-hypercover.
+The idea is to show that the above isomorphism for smooth rigid spaces is sufficiently functorial to enhance to simplicial settings, by constructing those enhanced maps by hand.
+This is given in Section \ref{sec7}.

-At the end of the Section \ref{sec7}, we give an application of the degeneracy, on the higher direct image of the \'eh-differential forms.
+At the end of Section \ref{sec7}, we give an application of the degeneracy, on the higher direct image of the $\eh$-differential forms.
 By a recent work about the almost purity theorem in \cite{BS}, we can show that the derived direct image $R\nu_*\wh\calO_X$ lives in the cohomological degree $[0,\dim(X)]$, for any rigid space $X$ over $K$ (Proposition \ref{finite rev}).
-Moreover, if we assume $X$ is proper over $K$, then the degeneracy of the \'eh-pro\'et spectral sequence implies the vanishing of the $R^i\pi_{X *}\Omega_{ \eh}^j$ for $i+j>\dim(X)$.
+Moreover, if we assume $X$ is proper over $K$, then the degeneracy of the $\eh$-pro\'et spectral sequence implies the vanishing of the $R^i\pi_{X *}\Omega_{ \eh}^j$ for $i+j>\dim(X)$.
 Note that the vanishing of the cohomology sheaves is a local statement, so we can state the upshot as follows: \begin{theorem} Let $X$ be a locally compactifiable rigid space over $K$.
 Then we have

 \end{theorem} We remark that the theorem gives an improvement of the cohomological boundedness in the Theorem \ref{perfect} for $X$ being locally compactifiable.